AhmedNasserSh/SmoothPicker/README.md

 ```
 ## navigation
 ```
-//the default navigation is swipe you can also set navigation to some button public enum Direction {
+//The default navigation is swipe you can in addtion set navigation to some button public enum Direction {
     case  next
     case  pervious